 Surgery is needed to re-attach the gland.
 In 10-20% of cases this may need to be repeated.
 Some vets advocate the removal of the gland but most prefer not to do this unless absolutely necessary as removal will severely reduce tear production which could lead to a condition known as Dry Eye.
 In Shar Pei, Cherry Eye when combined with Entropion can cause the prolapse of the gland.

 Eye cleaning should be part of the dogs weekly grooming and maintenace tasks.
 Keep the eyes free of gunk and crustiness by using a damp cotton wool ball or pad soaked in lukewarm sterile water.
-Using the soaked cotton wool wipe outward from the corner of the eye ("out towards the snout").
+Using the soaked cotton wool wipe outwards from the corner of the eye towards the ear.
 Be careful not to scratch the cornea.
-Use dog eye wash if you see redness, which is common during dry winters.
+Use dog eye wash such as Vetericyn if you see redness, which is common during dry winters.

-Important: Do not hesitate to seek veterinary advice if you even think there could be an issue with your dogs eyes.
+Do not hesitate to seek veterinary advice if you even 'think' there could be an issue with your dogs eyes.